-Capital Turnover is a financial ratio that measures the efficiency at which a company can utilize its equity funding to generate sales.
+The Capital Turnover is a financial ratio that measures the efficiency at which a company can use its equity funding to generate sales.

-The capital turnover metric estimates the operating efficiency of a company via its allocation of equity capital.
+The capital turnover ratio estimates the operating efficiency of a company via its allocation of equity capital.

 Expressed as a formula, capital turnover is the ratio between a company’s net sales and the average shareholders’ equity across a specified period.